50 Health Tips That Will Make You Feel 20 Years Younger

 Eating fiber doesn't just help you feel full and satisfied between meals.
 It can also help with the aging process.
 "Fiber helps you to maintain healthy digestion, and it also helps keep your cholesterol levels healthy," Gorin says.
 "You may not even realize it, but feeling constipated and backed up can seriously impact how awesome you feel each and every day.
 Make it a habit to include fiber-boasting foods in all of your meals, including whole grains like brown rice, plant proteins such as beans and edamame, and vegetables like spinach and asparagus."

 Fresh air does wonders—especially when it comes to staying youthful.
 According to Harvard Medical School, getting outside dramatically alters your mental health for the better, and less stress means feeling more youthful.
 "Breathe in the fresh air and connect with nature," says Barr.
 "By changing your scenery, you can change your perspective and banish pent-up stress."
+What's more, socializing outside is much safer than socializing inside during coronavirus.

 Be more spontaneous.